-The 2012 Medicare Trustees Report shows that passing health care reform legislation was important in extending the solvency of the Medicare Trust Fund.
-Medicare’s costs are projected to be substantially lower due to savings in the Affordable Care Act .
-However, the report also points out the need to further reform our health care system so that Medicare’s costs, which will grow due to the retirement of the baby boom generation and the increase in health spending per beneficiary, are affordable for both the federal government and individuals.
+The Trustees Report also points out the need to further reform our health care system so that Medicare’s long-term costs, which will grow due to the retirement of the baby boom generation and the increase in overall health spending, are affordable for both the federal government and beneficiaries.

-We must also keep in mind that Medicare’s costs probably will exceed current projections.
-This is because the projections do not take into account the likelihood that Congress will act, as it has many times in the past, to prevent an over 30 percent reduction in physician fees that is scheduled to go into effect in January 2013.
-Additionally, some question whether the reductions in reimbursements to providers that are included in the Affordable Care Act will be sustained if the control of their growth causes access problems for beneficiaries.
+In addition, Medicare cost projections do not take into account the likelihood that Congress will act, as it has many times in the past, to prevent a nearly 25 percent reduction in physician fees on January 1, 2014 as required by the sustainable growth rate (SGR) enacted by the Balanced Budget Act of 1997.
+Moreover, some question whether the reductions in reimbursements to providers mandated by the Affordable Care Act will be sustained if the control of their growth causes access problems for beneficiaries.

 Each year the Medicare Trustees release a report on the current status and projected condition of the funds over the next 75 years.
 The Trustees report on both of Medicare’s Trust Funds – the Hospital Insurance (HI) Trust Fund and the Supplementary Medical Insurance (SMI) Trust Fund.
 The HI Trust Fund finances Part A which covers inpatient hospital and related care.
-The SMI Trust Fund finances Part B which covers physician and outpatient care, as well as Part D which covers prescription drugs.
+The SMI Trust Fund finances Part B physician and outpatient care, as well as Part D which pays for prescription drugs.

-Medicare Part A (HI Trust Fund) is primarily financed by payroll taxes on earnings that are paid by employees, employers, and the self-employed.
+Medicare Part A (HI Trust Fund) is primarily financed by payroll taxes on earnings that are paid by employees, employers and the self-employed.
 Employees and employers each pay 1.45 percent in taxes on all earnings.
-The self-employed are charged 2.90 percent, the equivalent of the combined employer and employee tax rates.
+The self-employed contribute 2.9 percent, the equivalent of the combined employer and employee tax rates.

 Financial Outlook of the Medicare Program

-The Medicare Part A (HI) Trust Fund will be solvent until 2024, which is the same as was projected last year .
-In 2024, payroll taxes alone are estimated to be sufficient to cover 87 percent of HI costs.
+The Medicare Part A (HI) Trust Fund will be solvent until 2026, which is two years longer than was projected last year.
+In 2026, payroll taxes alone are estimated to be sufficient to cover 87 percent of HI costs.

-Solvency is greatly improved from the insolvency date that was projected before enactment of the Affordable Care Act .
+Solvency has improved by nine years from the date that was projected before enactment of the Affordable Care Act.
 This legislation improved Medicare’s financing by reducing the rate of increase in provider payments, phasing out overpayments to Medicare Advantage plans, and increasing Medicare payroll taxes for high-income individuals and couples.
-Repealing the Affordable Care Act, would move up the insolvency date to 2016.

-Medicare’s actuarial shortfall increases from last year, but part of the increase is due to the use of a new method for calculating Medicare’s long-run cost growth rate.
-The HI Trust Fund now has a projected 75-year actuarial deficit equal to 1.35 percent of payroll compared with last year’s estimate of 0.79 percent.
-In other words, the HI Trust Fund’s fiscal imbalance could be solved by increasing payroll taxes by 1.35 percent, by reducing the program’s spending by a corresponding amount or by some combination of the two.
+Medicare’s actuarial shortfall decreased from last year.
+The HI Trust Fund now has a projected 75-year actuarial deficit equal to 1.11 percent of payroll compared with last year’s estimate of 1.35 percent.
+This is much less than the 3.88 percent of payroll that the trustees estimated before the Affordable Care Act became law.
+In other words, the HI Trust Fund’s fiscal imbalance could be solved by increasing payroll taxes by 1.11 percent, by reducing the program’s spending by a corresponding amount, or by some combination of the two.

-Medicare spending will increase as a share of the economy.
-The Trustees project that Medicare’s costs (for both the HI and SMI Trust Funds), which were 3.7 percent of gross domestic product (GDP) in 2011, will grow substantially to 5.7 percent of GDP in 2035.
-This increase is because the number of people receiving benefits will grow as the large baby boom generation retires.
-Thereafter, Medicare’s costs are projected to grow more slowly to 6.7 percent of GDP in 2086.
-Again, these increases are lower than what was projected before enactment of health care reform when Medicare’s costs were projected to grow to from 3.5 percent of GDP in 2009 to 11.3 percent of GDP in 2083.
+Medicare spending decreased slightly as a share of the economy.
+The Trustees project that Medicare’s costs (for both the HI and SMI Trust Funds), which were 3.6 percent of gross domestic product (GDP) in 2012, down from 3.7 percent in 2011, will grow substantially to 5.6 percent of GDP in 2035, down from last year’s estimate of 5.7 percent.
+This increase is because the number of people receiving benefits will grow as the baby boom generation retires.
+Thereafter, Medicare’s costs are projected to grow more slowly, to 6.7 percent of GDP in 2087.
+Again, these increases are lower than what was projected before enactment of health care reform when Medicare’s costs were projected to grow from 3.5 percent of GDP in 2009 to 11.3 percent of GDP in 2083.

 Costs for Part B (SMI Trust Fund) are growing due to the aging population and rising health care costs.
-Part B spending, which was 2.0 percent of GDP in 2011, is projected to increase to 3.4 percent in 2035 and to 4.0 percent in 2086.
-Although costs are projected to rise, the increases are lower than what was projected before enactment of the Affordable Care Act – that costs would rise to 4.5 percent of GDP in 75 years.
+Part B spending, which was 2.0 percent of GDP in 2011, is projected to increase to 3.4 percent within 25 years and to 4.0 percent in 2087.
+Although costs are projected to rise, the increases are lower than those projected before enactment of the Affordable Care Act – i.e. that costs would rise to 4.5 percent of GDP in 75 years.

 Medicare Part B Premium and Deductible

-The standard Part B monthly premium for 2013 is projected to increase to $109.10 from the current $99.90.
-This amount is lower than was previously predicted before a slowdown in the growth of Medicare spending due to provisions in the Affordable Care Act .
-Part B enrollees with incomes exceeding $85,000 for an individual and $170,000 for a couple must pay a higher income-related monthly premium, which is estimated to range from $152.70 to $349.00 in 2013.
-The annual deductible is projected to increase from $140 to $153, which is also slightly lower than last year’s predictions.
+The standard Part B monthly premium for 2014 is projected to remain the same as the current $104.90 premium because of a slowdown in the growth of Medicare spending due to reforms in the Affordable Care Act.
+Part B enrollees with incomes exceeding $85,000 for an individual and $170,000 for a couple must pay higher income-related monthly premiums, which are estimated to range from $146.90 to $335.70 in 2014 (the same as the 2013 amounts).
+The annual deductible is projected to remain at $147.00.

 Medicare Part D

 Medicare Part D spending estimates are lower than projected last year.
-The lower projections are a result of lower-than-anticipated drug spending in 2011 and a reduction in the projected rate of increase in prescription drug spending over the next 10 years due to greater use of lower-cost generic drugs.
+The projections are a result of lower-than-anticipated drug spending in 2012 due to patent expirations for some high costs drugs and greater use of lower-cost generic drugs.

 Parts B and D Out-of-Pocket Costs

-Over the past several years, health care costs have increased faster than average income or per capita gross domestic product.
-Additionally, annual percentage increases in the Medical Consumer Price Index have been greater than the Consumer Price Index.
-As a result, the Medicare Trustees project that by 2086, Parts B and D out-of-pocket costs – premiums and cost-sharing amounts – will consume 44 percent of the average Social Security check compared with 24 percent today.
+The Medicare Trustees project that by 2087, Parts B and D out-of-pocket costs – premiums and cost-sharing amounts – will consume 40 percent of the average Social Security check compared to 23 percent in 2013.

 NATIONAL COMMITTEE POSITION